 Newly-developed neuroscience posits that the brain performs amazingly fast and predictable unconscious associations when stimulated by the right word or image(s).
 In addition to free-associating or brainstorming words, try letting your mind go to the background music when considering a phrase – then see the picture evoked by that music.
 We have recently begun experimenting with this, and we have noticed that certain words evoke similar music in most people.

-At Trial, Words Matter: 3 Examples of Persuasive Word Choices
+At Trial, Word Selection Matters: 3 Examples of Persuasive Word Choices

 1. “We will show that the client’s husband is a Machiavellian genius whose feral malevolence is covered in a thin veneer of culture and education.”
 Will a judge instantly buy that sentence, or is it too driven by lawyer-speak?
 If it is, then the judge’s brain is likely to involuntarily, immediately, and predictably reject the statement – and the lawyer who gives it.
 No one wants to be manipulated by a lawyer spouting pretentious phrases.